 If you’re pregnant and you have a persistent cough, you probably have a common viral infection, which will get better with time and rest.
-Even if you’re coughing a lot, you’re very unlikely to harm the baby – they’re well protected in there.
+Even if you’re coughing a lot, you’re very unlikely to harm your baby – he or she is well protected inside you.

-“If you’ve got a cough during pregnancy,” says midwife and health visitor Karina Dyer, “it could well be your body’s way of saying slow down and rest so take as much time out as you can.”
+“If you’ve got a cough during pregnancy,” says midwife and health visitor Karina Dyer, “it could well be your body’s way of saying slow down and rest – so take as much time out as you can.”

-But if your cough won’t go away, and isn’t accompanied with typical cold symptoms, visit your GP to check you aren’t suffering from something like the flu, asthma, or an infection.
+But if your cough won’t go away and isn’t accompanied with other typical cold symptoms, visit your GP to check you aren’t suffering from something like the flu, asthma, or an infection.

-Why do you cough a lot more during pregnancy?
+Why am I coughing a lot more during pregnancy?

-Pregnant women are more likely to get coughs because, as US researchers at Stanford University School of Medicine have found, our body’s defense against illnesses – the immune system – is lower.
+Pregnant women are more likely to get coughs because, as US researchers at Stanford University School of Medicine have found, our body’s defense against illnesses – our immune system – is altered, and sometimes lowered.

-This means you’re more susceptible to all germs that cause not only coughs, but colds, too.
+This means we’re more susceptible to the germs that cause not only coughs, but colds, too.

-Will your unborn baby be affected by your cough?
+Will my unborn baby be affected by my coughs in pregnancy?

-When you cough, your tummy moves up and down, which your baby may feel.
-But they won’t be physically affected by your coughing.
+No. When you cough, your tummy moves up and down, which your baby may feel.
+But he or she won’t be physically affected by your coughing.

-If you find that it’s uncomfortable when you cough, and you feel as if you’re straining your tummy muscles, use a hand to support your lower abdomen when you feel a cough coming on.
+If you find that it’s uncomfortable when you cough, and you feel as if you’re straining the muscles around your bump, you can use a hand to support your lower abdomen when you feel a cough coming on.

-- A persistent cough or you’re bringing up fluid when you cough
+- You have a persistent cough or you’re bringing up fluid when you cough

 - You have a temperature that doesn’t come down after taking paracetamol